astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 Virtualenv execution mode
 -------------------------

-Cosmos can create a dedicated Python virtual environment and install DBT for the users, for each task run.
+Cosmos can create a dedicated Python virtual environment for each task run, installing ``dbt`` and any other user-defined dependencies in an isolated way.

-Install the following package at the same level as other Airflow dependencies (preferably pinned):
+In this scenario, Cosmos can be installed using (preferably pinned):

 .. code-block:: bash